ariasmn/sysbotpy/README.md

     pip install -r requirements.txt
 It's up to you if you use [virtualenv](https://github.com/pypa/virtualenv).

 Also, the implementation has been tested in **Nuitka**, and it's working with the client script without any problems (as far as I can tell).
-To compile it, I used the option **standalone**, so the host don't need to have any Python interpreter installed:
+To compile it, I used the option **standalone**, so the host doesn't need to have any Python interpreter installed:

     python -m nuitka --standalone --follow-imports main.py Keep in mind that you need to compile in the OS you are willing to run the application in.
 Also, a C Compiler is needed for Windows, but you can find all the information you need in the [Nuitka user manual page.](https://nuitka.net/doc/user-manual.html)